D0tNet4Fun/Automation.TestFramework/README.md

 I.e. consider a scenario in which the setup can take a long time to execute.
 If `[Setup]` is used then this will show as a test on the test report.

 ## Test case execution
-The test framework preserves all of Xunit's features related to sharing context between tests (see https://xunit.github.io/docs/shared-context.html).
+The test framework preserves all of xUnit's features related to sharing context between tests (see https://xunit.github.io/docs/shared-context.html).
 Therefore let's leave fixtures out of this.

 Here's what happens when the Summary method is executed:
 1. The test case instance is created. _This will be shared between all tests_.